 It’s hard to imagine having to use CPR on a victim of cardiac arrest, but the reality of the prevalence of sudden cardiac arrest in America is shocking; more than 350,000 people in the United States experience cardiac arrest every year.

-While CPR is typically associated with health care and medical careers, laypersons can too benefit from CPR certification, leverage their careers and even save a live.
-You’ll be surprised to find that these employers often call for their employees to be certified:
+While CPR is typically associated with health care and medical careers, laypersons can too benefit from CPR certification, leverage their careers and even save a life.
+You’ll be surprised to find that many of these employers often call for their employees to be certified:

-Firemen are required to save humanity from disaster situations and promote public health and safety.
-Firefighters could need to use CPR several times a month or week within their demanding practice.
+The main focus of a Firemen is to save humanity from disastrous situations and promote public health and safety.
+Firefighters typically need to use CPR several times a week or month within their demanding practice.
 If you are considering a career as a firefighter, consider tackling CPR certification beforehand to demonstrate preparedness and caution to your potential employers.

 2. Coaches and Athletic Trainers

-Cardiac arrest doesn’t discriminate age.
+Cardiac arrest doesn’t age discriminate.
 Anyone, even children and young adults, can experience it and require CPR.
-Coaches and athletic trainers often push their students cardiac abilities, endurance and stamina.
+Coaches and athletic trainers often push their student’s cardiac abilities, endurance, and stamina.